A Decade of News Forum Interactions: Threaded Conversations, Signed Votes, and Topical Tags: Background and Summary

-The data combines several features in a unique way.
+The data uniquely combines several features.
 First, it has a strong longitudinal scope, covering a full decade in the first quarter of the 21st century.
 Second, the platform's active voting mechanism on comments provides explicit information on the \textit{sign} of user interactions (up- or downvotes).
-Third, we retrieved detailed metadata on the comment as well as the article level from the platform, including content tags.
+Third, we retrieved detailed metadata on the comment as well as the article level from the platform, including editorial topic tags that organize articles into a three-level topical hierarchy.
 These features make the dataset particularly well-suited for advancing research on online human behavior, especially through the analysis of network structures~\cite{candellone2025negative}, context-dependent interactions~\cite{barbera2015tweeting}, thread conversations~\cite{aragon2017thread}, and temporal dynamics~\cite{kaltenbrunner2007description}.
 Particularly, explicit agreement and disagreement interactions between users are usually not available to researchers, and proxy measures, such as Wikipedia edits \cite{maniuBuildingSignedNetwork2011} or Reddit replies~\cite{pougue2021debagreement}, have often been used instead to infer positivity or negativity of interactions.
 The dataset also includes metadata on deleted users, enabling studies of user churn and moderation effects.
 Importantly, this dataset provides unique opportunities to study large-scale online interactions and can be readily extended to include future years by public webscraping.